Vikas-Pathak-123/Ecommerce-website/README.md

-Anon is a fully responsive ecommerce website, maximum compatiblities in all mobile devices, built using HTML, CSS, and JavaScript.
+MyCart is a fully responsive ecommerce website, maximum compatiblities in all mobile devices, built using HTML, CSS, and JavaScript.

 ## Demo